-The streetscape and pedestrian movements are the elements of primarily interest for gateway properties.
+The streetscape and pedestrian movements are the elements of primary interest for gateway properties.
 Streetscaping assists in defining the physical character of the area and pedestrian movements.
 The following additional accentuators can help further define pedestrian paths.

-- > Orient the main public entrance toward the public right-of-way.
-Pedestrian walkways shall connect each building's front entry with the sidewalk. - Bike lanes shall be provided where possible, linking public areas with neighborhoods and >other local and regional bicycle corridors. - New developments should include plans for alternative transportation, such as providing attractive bus stop shelters, bicycle parking, etc. - ⋟ Trees and planting strips or raingardens/bioswales shall be used for separating vehicles and pedestrian movements, as well as provide a secure and pedestrian friendly environment. (see-See exhibit 7) - ➤ Where applicable (as determined by the City), sidewalks shall be separated from the roadway through the use of planter strips, or planter wells (to be no less than 30 inches wide) or raingardens/bioswales. (see-See exhibit 7) - ➤ Tree spacing will be determined by the species of trees planted.
-The desired effect is a visual appearance of a continuous foliage canopy at maturity or seven years after tree planting (which-ever comes first).
+- ➤ Orient the main public entrance toward the public right-of-way.
+Pedestrian walkways shall connect each building's front entry with the sidewalk. - ➤ Bike lanes shall be provided where possible, linking public areas with neighborhoods and other local and regional bicycle corridors. - New developments should include plans for alternative transportation, such as providing attractive bus stop shelters, bicycle parking, etc. - Trees and planting strips or raingardens/bioswales shall be used for separating vehicles and pedestrian movements, as well as provide a secure and pedestrian friendly environment.

+(See exhibit 7) - Where applicable (as determined by the City), sidewalks shall be separated from the roadway through the use of planter strips, planter wells or raingardens/bioswales.
+(See exhibit 7) - Tree spacing will be determined by the species of trees planted.
+The desired effect is a visual appearance of a continuous foliage canopy at maturity or seven years after tree planting (whichever comes first).
 (See exhibit 7) - Patterned pavers shall be used to define and accentuate pedestrian pathways within intersections.
-They include pattern stone, exposed aggregate (as long as it has a finished appearance), stamped concrete, or similar paving materials. (see See exhibit 8)

-A consistent streetscape lighting scheme shall be used that portrays the primary development period, architecture characteristics, or predetermined theme as identified in a concept plan, sub-area plan, or master plan recognized by the City.
+They include pattern stone, exposed aggregate (as long as it has a finished appearance), stamped concrete, or similar paving materials.
+(See exhibit 8) - A consistent streetscape lighting scheme shall be used that portrays the primary development period, architecture characteristics, or predetermined theme as identified in a concept plan, sub-area plan, or master plan recognized by the City.